Here are some tips and the best paint for RV cabinets.

 Do you have an older, outdated RV?
 Or just one in need of a modern refresh or a new look?

 The good news, it is not that hard or expensive to do!
 One great place to start is with the cabinets.
-Painting your RV’s cabinets make a huge difference and is one of those RV renovations that is DIY-friendly!
+Painting your RV's cabinets makes a huge difference and is one of those RV renovations that is DIY-friendly!

 In life, you get what you pay for.
 While you will not need to buy top-shelf paint, you do not want to skimp on the paint either.
 Set a sensible budget for yourself to give your RV a fresh makeover.

 Before you start your paint project, you will want to know a little more about RV paint before making your purchase.
+Here are the main types of RV paint to choose from.

 Latex paint tends to be the most affordable.
 In addition, it is very easy to clean once it is dry!